Derrell Olpherts

-He has previously played for the Dewsbury Rams in the Championship, the Hemel Stags and the Newcastle Thunder in League 1, and the Salford Red Devils in the Super League.
+He has previously played for the Salford Red Devils, the Castleford Tigers and the Leeds Rhinos in the Super League, the Dewsbury Rams in the Championship, and the Hemel Stags and Newcastle Thunder in League 1.

 Background

 Olpherts was born in Wakefield, West Yorkshire, England.

 Career

 Dewsbury Rams

 Olpherts made his professional début on 19 February 2012 for Dewsbury in a cup tie against Featherstone.

 Hemel Stags

 Olpherts played for the Hemel Stags in the Kingstone Press League 1 in 2015, making 22 appearances and scoring 7 tries as a fullback.

 Newcastle Thunder

 Olpherts represented the Newcastle Thunder in League 1 between 2016 and 2017.
 He was utilised as a centre or fullback and scored 30 tries in 41 appearances.

 Salford Red Devils

 Olpherts joined the Salford Red Devils for the 2018 season.
 He made his Super League début for Salford against Widnes.

 Castleford Tigers

 In July 2019, Olpherts signed a three-year contract with Castleford Tigers to start from the 2020 season.
 Head coach Daryl Powell said of him: "Derrell has been a standout winger in Super League this season.
 His ability to break tackles and make the game quick is outstanding."

 Olpherts made his Castleford début on 2 February 2020 against the Toronto Wolfpack.
 He scored his first try for the club on 7 February against Wigan.
 He finished the 2020 season as Castleford's joint-highest tryscorer alongside Greg Eden.

 On 17 July 2021, Olpherts played for Castleford in their 2021 Challenge Cup Final loss against St Helens.

 In round 20 of the 2022 Super League season, Olpherts scored four tries and was named Man of the Match against Hull FC, marking his first hat-trick for Castleford.

 On 26 August 2022, Castleford confirmed that Olpherts would leave the club at the end of the season upon the expiry of his contract.